How to apply to the Mundus Journalism master's programme

 Fill out the Online Registration

-When you are ready to submit your application package, please fill out the Online Registration and attach your application package.
-When you have submitted your application successfully, you will receive an automatic confirmation email.
+When you are ready to submit your Erasmus Mundus Journalism Application Package, please fill out the Online Registration Form and upload your Application Package.
+After a successful submission, you will receive an automatic confirmation email.

 When will you get your application response?

-You can expect to receive an email from the Mundus Journalism Consortium with the admission result on the 1 March.
-If you are offered admission, you will be asked to confirm whether you accept the admission.
-We operate with a relatively short feedback deadline to be able to offer admission to another applicant if you should decide to reject the offer.
+You can expect to receive an email from the Mundus Journalism Consortium with the admission result on the 1st of March.
+If you are offered admission, you will be asked to confirm whether you accept the admission offer.
+We operate with a relatively short response deadline to be able to offer admission to another applicant if you decline the admission offer.

 Apply to Mundus Journalism